-If you have selected the Keep Tool Selected option in the toolbar, the Field Name box doesn’t appear after adding a field.
+If you have selected the Keep Tool Selected option in the forms toolbar (visible in the form editing mode), the Field Name box doesn’t appear after adding a field.
 Each time you click the page, a new field is added to the form.
 To exit this mode, press the Esc key or click the Select Object Tool button .
 To modify the properties of the field, double-click the field.

 You can use grids to help position form fields precisely on a page.
 You can define the grid spacing, color, and position.
 You can also choose whether to have the boundaries of a form field snap to grid lines when you’re editing the form field.
 Grid lines don’t print.